-Learner's skills and understanding will be assessed throughout the sessions using a variety of formative and summative assessment methods.
-Delivery of PSHE utilises a wide range of teaching and learning methods including debate, discussion, hands on practical activities, "expert" guest speakers and off-site visits, and is differentiated by level through our Orchard bronze - platinum scheme.
+Learners' skill and understanding will be assessed throughout the sessions using a variety of formative and summative assessment methods.
+Delivery of PSHE utilises a wide range of teaching and learning methods including debate, discussion, hands on practical activities, "expert" guest speakers and off-site visits, and is adapted by level through our Orchard Bronze - Platinum scheme.
 Summative assessment is captured within bespoke subject specific workbooks, assessed by the tutor, and recorded on a progress tracker at their level using a RAG rating system to ensure that each learner accesses the broad curriculum offer at their level.
+Work produced in 'People and the Community' will be presented in a floor book in which staff and learners will have ownership of to capture learning, learner voice, and photographic evidence.

-Accredited work is captured within a portfolio and assessed against the awarding body standards. this is subject to internal quality assurance prior to submitting to external quality review and certification claims.
+Accredited work is captured within a portfolio and assessed against the Awarding Body standards.
+This is subject to internal quality assurance prior to submitting to External Quality Review and certification claims.

-Roles and Responsibility
+Roles and Responsibilities

-The principal
+The Principal